 Paddy Cullen

-Is a long term OWC supporter and has worked for many years as the Oxfam campaign manager in WA.
-He joined the OWC management committee in May this year.
+Is a long term OWC supporter and has worked for many years as the Oxfam Campaign Manager in WA.
+Paddy joined us in 2018 and provides advice on community projects.